Airbus presents new hydrogen strategy

 Technological milestones

-highlights the successful test of a 1.2-megawatt propulsion system in 2023 and announces further tests.
+highlights the successful test of a 1.2-megawatt hydrogen propulsion system in 2023 and announces further tests.
 End-to-end tests of a fully integrated fuel cell stack were conducted in 2024.
-These initiatives are intended to address the challenges of handling and distributing liquid in the air.
+These initiatives are intended to address the challenges of handling and distributing liquid hydrogen in the air.

-Building a aviation industry
+Building a hydrogen industry

-is a leading company committed to developing sustainable solutions for the future.
-With a strong focus on innovation and environmental sustainability, is driving the development of alternative propulsion technologies to make aviation emission-free in the long term.
+is a leading aerospace company committed to developing sustainable solutions for the future.
+With a strong focus on innovation and environmental sustainability, is driving the development of alternative propulsion technologies to make emission-free in the long term.